OSAMES/osames-orm/README.md

 ## Motivation

-We want to provide a lightweight ORM, where you can:
+This lightweight ORM aims at:
-* have a maintainable SQL templates list and simple XML database to object mapping
+* having a maintainable SQL templates list and simple database to object mapping XML definition,
-* quickly switch to another provider thanks to ADO.NET API
+* allowing to quickly switch to another provider thanks to ADO.NET API
-* have robustness against connection pool starvation
+* providing robustness against connection pool starvation

 ## Installation